 IFLA History

-Publications and archival material related to IFLA’s founding in 1927, its relations with other international bodies, plus reports on trends, past congresses, governance, membership, strategic planning, news, reports, and various activities.
+Publications and archival material related to IFLA’s long history, covering: its founding in 1927, relations with other international bodies, plus reports on trends, past congresses, governance, membership, strategic planning, news, reports, and various activities.
 Most material created before 2000.

 Browse